lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 PLAY [all] ***********************************************************************************************************************************************************************************************

 TASK [Gathering Facts] ***********************************************************************************************************************************************************************************
-[WARNING]: Platform darwin on host host-s1-p01 is using the discovered Python interpreter at /Users/ljohnson/.pyenv/shims/python3.11, but future installation of another Python interpreter could change the meaning of that path.
-See https://docs.ansible.com/ansible-core/2.15/reference_appendices/interpreter_discovery.html for more information.
 ok: [host-s1-p01]

 TASK [Here we print the db setting variables from different host groups] *********************************************************************************************************************************